Trading Money Management and Stock Money Management Strategies

 Chart below shows what percentage you'd have to make so that you get back to break even if you were to lose a certain percent of your in trading capital.

-Account Equity and Break Even - Trading Money Management and Stock Money Management Strategies Methods - Draw Down Money Management Chart
+Account Equity & Break Even - Trading Money Management and Stock Money Management Strategies Methods - Draw Down Money Management Chart

-At 50% indices draw-down, one would have to earn 100% on their invested capital - a task accomplished by less than 5 percent of all traders world-wide - just to breakeven on a account with a 50% loss.
+At 50% stock indices draw down, one would have to earn 100% on their invested capital - a task accomplished by less than 5 percent of all traders world-wide - just to breakeven on a account with a 50% loss.

-At 80% indices draw down, a trader must quadruple their trade equity just to bring it back to its original equity.
-This is what is known as to "breakeven" - which means - get back to your original trade balance that you started with.
+At 80% stock indices draw down, a trader must quadruple their trade equity just to bring it back to its original equity.
+This is what is referred to as to "breakeven" - which means - get back to your original trade balance that you started with.

 The more money you lose, harder it is to make it back to your original account size.

-This is why you should do everything you can to PROTECT your account equity.
-Do not accept to lose more than 2% of your account equity on any 1 single trade.
+This is why you should do everything you can to PROTECT your trading account equity.
+Do not accept to lose more than 2% of your account equity on any one single trade.

 Indices Money management is about only risking a small percentage of your capital in each trade so that you can survive your losing streaks and avoid a large draw down on your stock account.

-In trading indices, traders use stop loss orders which are put so as to minimize losses.
+In trading stock indices, traders use stop losses which are put so as to minimize losses.
 Controlling risks in trading involves putting a stoploss order after placing an new stock order.

 Effective Risk Management

-Effective in trading risk management requires controlling all risks in trading indices & a trader should come up with a money management system & a money management in trading plan.
-To be in trading or any other business you must make decisions involving some risk.
-All in trading factors should be interpreted to keep risk to a minimum and use above money management tips on this article - Draw-Down Risk Management Chart.
+Effective in trading risk management requires controlling all risks in trading indices & a trader should come up with a equity management system & a funds management in trading plan.
+To be in trading or any other biz you must make some decisions involving some risk.
+All in trading factors should be interpreted to keep risk to a minimum & use above money management tips on this article - Draw-Down Risk Management Chart.

 Ask yourself?
 Some Tips